 Instead, find publications and blogs that your target audience reads frequently and reach out to them.

-Here are some tips to land a guest post or print interview:
+Here are some tips to land a guest post or print interview to promote your book:

 - Browse publication websites to see if they allow guest submissions or interview pitches.